November 28th, 2023

 80% of America's citrus fruits are grown in Florida.

-There are no dinosaur fossils found in Florida since it was once underwater millions of years ago.
+No dinosaur fossils have been found in Florida since it was once underwater millions of years ago.

 The official state reptile is the alligator.